UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/setup.md

 - [ ] Set up [face tracker](http://doc.aldebaran.com/2-1/naoqi/trackers/altracker.html#ready-to-move-robot) with head movement only
     - Note: some arguments for the used parameters (e.g., `stiffnessInterpolation` and `registerTarget`) are not entirely clear (see the python script).
+- [ ] We wanted to add some animations such as blinking while NAO is talking. [animation libirary](http://doc.aldebaran.com/2-5/naoqi/motion/alanimationplayer-advanced.html#animationplayer-list-behaviors-nao)